tunglambg131003/data_visualization_project_1/proposal.md

 ### **Question 1: What are the key audio features that define top-charting songs over the past decade?**

 #### **Objective**

 This question aims to identify the distinct musical characteristics of commercially successful songs by analyzing their audio attributes.
 By examining the structural and acoustic features of top-ranking tracks, we can determine whether certain properties—such as tempo, energy, and danceability—consistently contribute to a song’s chart performance.

 #### **Methodology**

 1. **Defining "Success" in Chart Performance**
-   - A song will be classified as "successful" if it has reached a peak position within the **top 10** of the Billboard Hot 100 and remained on the chart for at least **10 weeks**.
+   - A song will be classified as "successful" if it has reached one of these tiers of success (These could be changed more suitably during implementing):
+     - **Tier 1:** Top 10 peak position, remained on the chart for at least **10 weeks**.
+     - **Tier 2:** Top 50 peak position, remained on the chart for at least **5 weeks**.
+     - **Tier 3:** Top 100 peak position, remained on the chart for at least **3 weeks**.
    - Songs that have charted but failed to enter the top 50 will serve as a control group for comparative analysis.
+Additionally, we will consider to use a **continuous success measure** (e.g., total weeks on the chart or normalized rank percentile) for more nuanced classification.

 2. **Integration with Spotify’s Audio Features**
    - Match Billboard chart data with Spotify’s track information using a combination of **song title and artist name**.